Marianapolis is accepting applications on a rolling basis throughout the spring and summer. Click here to fill out an inquiry form!

 The College Placement Office serves as a link to the college admissions offices, and through their comprehensive letters of recommendation, highlight students’ strengths, explain their accomplishments at Marianapolis, and provide as much positive support as possible to enable the colleges to reach an informed decision about each applicant.
 By guiding students through the process, serving as a realistic resource about college options, and helping students to maximize their chances of admission, the College Placement Office serves as an advocate for students throughout the process.

-While the College Placement Office has numerous resources to assist each student, there is no substitute for the individual student taking responsibility for his or her educational journey.
-Choosing which colleges to apply to from the thousands of accredited four year colleges in the United States requires the commitment, dedication and follow-through of each individual student.
-Using Naviance, the college search and administration program used here, students will be able to better understand their aptitudes, explore possible careers, examine colleges on-line, and develop a list of colleges to which they will apply.
+While the College Placement Office has numerous resources to assist each student, there is no substitute for the individual student taking responsibility for their educational journey.
+Choosing which colleges to apply to from the thousands of accredited four year colleges in the United States and around the world requires the commitment, dedication and follow-through of each individual student.
+Using Naviance or SCOIR, the college search and administration programs used here, students will be able to better understand their aptitudes, explore possible careers, examine colleges on-line, and develop a list of colleges to which they will apply.
 While the college counselors play a prominent role in facilitating the process, it will be up to the individual student to actually submit their college applications to their colleges.

 It is our firm belief that students will benefit more from the college process if they are active participants.
 We relish in the opportunity to empower students to own the process, to take control of the details, and in doing so, create their own unique set of opportunities and craft their own future.